sytabaresa/rocky-playground/README.md

 Some examples of what has changed:

 - Real-world datasets related to geological tasks.
-- New activation functions including ELU, Leaky ReLU, and Swish.
+- New activation functions including ELU, Leaky ReLU, sin, sinc, mish and Swish.
 - Some new synthetic datasets: moons and linear (from `matplotlib`), and diagonal (to illustrate overfitting).
 - You can change regularization on the fly.
 - You can upload your own datasets.